Los Amantes del Alba (The Lovers of the Dawn)

 • The couple flee to Mexico, seeking peace and inspiration—new textiles, new paintings—but public scrutiny follows.

-• In Rio de Janeiro, Guillermo and Tamara rediscover joy and creativity through Carnival’s vibrant energy, briefly escaping their burdens.
+• In Rio de Janeiro, Tamara and Guillermo rediscover joy and creativity through Carnival’s vibrant energy, briefly escaping their burdens.

-• Guillermo and Tamara attend a secret art-and-textile collectors’ auction, but Dolores’ surprise appearance sparks a confrontation that shakes their trust.
+• Tamara and Guillermo attend a secret art-and-textile collectors’ auction, but Dolores’ surprise appearance sparks a confrontation that shakes their trust.

 • A quiet escape to Dublin reignites trust as they walk rain-soaked streets and share forgotten dreams.